Before Your Begin

 Aomori, Japan: The Nebuta Museum Wa Rasse, located near Aomori Station in the Aomori Waterfront area, is dedicated to the vibrant, illuminated floats featured in the annual Nebuta Matsuri—one of Japan’s most iconic summer festivals.

-The wide-angle photo above contrasts with the earlier close-up images on this page, highlighting an intentional element of our photographic style.
+The wide-angle photo above contrasts with the earlier close-up images on this page, highlighting an intentional element of our personal photographic style.
 By first presenting detailed, background-free shots of the floats, we invite the viewer to focus solely on the craftsmanship and vivid artistry.
 Only when the wide-angle image is revealed does the viewer grasp the true scale of these magnificent works—creating a moment of surprise and appreciation for both the art and its enormity.

 Everyone who takes enough images will have a style, even an amateur photographer using a mobile phone.
 Rather than consciously striving to establish a personal style, allow it to emerge organically through consistent practice.
 By taking a multitude of photos across different scenarios, you'll begin to notice patterns in your preferences and techniques.
 Over time, these recurring choices will coalesce into a distinctive style that reflects your unique perspective.
 This approach fosters authenticity, as your style develops naturally from your experiences and inclinations, rather than being artificially constructed.